 There are many disorders of the peripheral and central nervous system that cause chronic pain.
-The pathophysiology of nerve injury in chronic pain is highly complex and often leads to unpredictable response to treatment options.
+The pathophysiology of nerve injury in chronic pain is highly complex and often leads to unpredictable responses to treatment options.
 Patient history, physical exam and other standard tools have traditionally been the only options available to evaluate the nociceptive system.
 These tests have very limited sensitivity and are often skewed by inherent examiner bias.
 Imaging methods are common diagnostic tools, although limited in their static picture of anatomy.
 Since imaging tests do not measure nerve function, they are associated with a significant number of false-positives.
 EMG and nerve conduction testing do not evaluate small-caliber, pain-mediating C and A-delta fibers.

 Thermal testing is essential in the scientific evaluation of small-caliber A-Delta & C-Fibers, the primary transmitters of thermal and pain sensation.
-Quantitative Sensory Testing (QST), widely regarded as the “Gold Standard” of thermal testing, is the only test that quantitatively assesses function of somatic small fibers – from peripheral receptors through their central nervous system connections.
+Quantitative Sensory Testing (QST), widely regarded as the “Gold Standard” of thermal testing, is the only test that quantitatively assesses the function of somatic small fibers – from peripheral receptors through their central nervous system connections.
 This is where the secret behind presenting pain lies.

-Medoc Solutions for Neuropathic Pain Patients
+Medoc's Solutions for Neuropathic Pain Patients

 Medoc’s TSA-II NeuroSensory Analyzer and PATHWAY (ATS / CHEPS) systems enable clinicians to evaluate specific components of the nociceptive system, including pain-mediating unmyelinated C-fibers.
 These advanced clinical tools allow physicians to investigate and correlate pain with both central and peripheral nervous system abnormalities and diagnose neuropathic pain syndromes.